CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

     Condition
       Error in `cat_add_data()`:
       !
 Invalid value for `estimate`:
-      x Estimates of one expert and one site don't sum to 1.
+      x Estimates of one expert and one option don't sum to 1.
-      * Check id "5ac97e0" for site "site_1": sum 1.91
+      * Check id "5ac97e0" for option "option_1": sum 1.91

 ---